codefresh-io/docs.codefresh.io/_docs/kb/articles/which-pod-used-for-running-build.md

 ---
-title: "How To: Know the builder pod used to run build"
+title: "How To: Find the builder pod used to run build"
 description:
 group: kb
 sub-group: articles